TAXATION OF FOREIGN JOURNALISTS

 - A letter confirming employment by a foreign media organization;

 - Power of attorney from company if vehicle company owned;

 - Permit from Ministry of Transportation for armored vehicle;

 Customs officials stress that arrangements should be made in advance, preferably coordinated by the GPO.

-Each company will provide the customs offices with one of 3 set bank guarantees, according to the various sizes of our companies.
+Each company will provide the customs offices with one of 3 set bank guarantees, according to the various sizes of the companies.
 The sums are for 10,000, 20,000 or 30,000 SHEKELS.
-These will be renewed yearly (made out to the Customs Office, Tel Aviv-Jaffa) and determined by the customs authorities, together with our customs agents, according to our 2005 customs reports.
+These will be renewed yearly (made out to the Customs Office, Tel Aviv-Jaffa) and determined by the customs authorities, together with customs agents, according to 2005 customs reports.
 The customs agents will handle the paperwork and arrange with each individual office to present these guarantees.